petertenghamn/Coding-Challange/WorkLog.md

 -   ~1 hour, POST methods with basic data type verification, time extended due to a type error when parsing the data from postman, this was due to importing two modules for request which went unnoticed for a while.
 After the error was spotted the request went through without issue and the post method to add a user was verified.

+-   ~30 min, making the POST method to update the users details, like adding views or changing their phone number

 •	Full-Stack

+That was about 5 hours, so I intend to stop here.
+5 hours 30 min according to tracked above, though they are estimated